-- The earliest incremental backup file is removed from the chain as redundant: its data has already been injected into the full backup.
+- Veeam Backup for AWS removes the earliest incremental backup from the chain as redundant — this data has already been injected into the full backup.

-If the backup chain contains several outdated restore points, the rebuild procedure is similar.
-Data from several restore points is injected to the rebuilt full backup file.
-This way, Veeam Backup for AWS makes sure that the backup chain is not broken, and you will be able to recover your data to any restore point.
+- Veeam Backup for AWS repeats step 2 for all other outdated restore points found in the backup chain until all the restore points are removed.
+As data from multiple restore points is injected into the rebuilt full backup, Veeam Backup for AWS ensures that the backup chain is not broken and that you will be able to recover your data when needed.